Celebrate farms, corn mazes, scarecrows, and all things autumn-related using these fun scarecrow writing prompts.

 Scarecrow Writing Prompts

-1. How would you explain the purpose of a scarecrow to a young child?
+1. How would you explain the purpose of a scarecrow to someone not familiar with one?

 2. Write a fictional biography about a scarecrow.